 I did indeed harvest the data in question from Lori (not Lorri) Andrews’ piece and have no additional corroboration of it, except, in part, my own eyes.
 Ms. Andrews wrote:

 A company called Spokeo gathers online data for employers, the public and anyone else who wants it.
 The company even posts ads urging “HR Recruiters — Click Here Now!” and asking women to submit their boyfriends’ e-mail addresses for an analysis of their online photos and activities to learn ‘Is He Cheating on You?’”

 By the way, here are Lori Andrews bona fides, “Lori Andrews is a law professor at Chicago-Kent College of Law and the author of ‘I Know Who You Are and I Saw What You Did: Social Networks and the Death of Privacy.’”
 I have heard her speak on the Bob Edwards Show.
-She is awesome.
-I know of no New York Times retraction for this statement and even seem to recall seeing the HR Recruiters ad myself.
-I will print a copy of the New York Times retraction the minute I hear of it.
+I know of no New York Times retraction for this statement and recall seeing the HR Recruiters ad myself.
+I will print a copy of the New York Times retraction as soon as I read it.
 In the meantime, Vanessa is welcome to comment here, now that she is a member of Open Salon.

 I had heard that Spokeo was a particularly impressive site, so I went there first.
 The personal data is indeed impressive; we'll get to that in a minute.
 Another button caught my eye, right off.
 It read: "Control Your Identity — Take Control Now."
 Upon clicking, I was taken to a page that read, "Monitor and control your public information with IdentityForce™ protection."